QLD Wide - 60 Seconds Claim Advice

 Learn your entitlements by answering a few questions, or if you get stuck, Call 1800 860 777 for a free case review by phone

-In Queensland, all motor vehicle owners must take out compulsory third-party insurance against liability for death or personal injury to others caused by motor vehicle accidents.
+In Queensland, all motor vehicle owners must take out compulsory third-party insurance against liability for death or personal injury to others caused by a car or road accident.
 Vehicle owners typically pay for CTP mandatory insurance when they renew their vehicle registration.
 Consequently, CTP insurers are responsible for funding injury compensation payouts for eligible claimants.

 • Compulsory third-party insurance covers claims for injuries arising from motor vehicle accidents, provided that fault can be established.